Tartus: Sports

-In 2018, Al-Sahel promoted to the Syrian Premier League for the first time in their history.
+In 2018, Al-Sahel was promoted to the Syrian Premier League for the first time in their history.
 In the 2020-21 season, they were relegated and have been playing in the Syrian League 1st Division ever since.
 The women's basketball team competes at the top level of the Syrian basketball league.

 Education

-A number of colleges affiliated to Tishreen University in Latakia, such as the College of Arts and the College of Technical Engineering, were opened as part of the government's policy to expand higher education among the various Syrian cities.
+A number of colleges affiliated with Latakia University, such as the College of Arts and the College of Technical Engineering, were opened as part of the government's policy to expand higher education among the various Syrian cities.

-The city also has a number of institutes, secondary schools and primary schools affiliated to the Ministry of Education, in addition to many private educational institutes and secondary schools.
+The city also has a number of institutes, secondary schools and primary schools affiliated with the Ministry of Education, in addition to private educational institutes and secondary schools.

 Local infrastructure

-Tartous has expanded and developed a lot like other cities Syria.
-The city has recently witnessed a great urban development, which was manifested in the significant increase in the number of organized suburbs, not to mention the increase in the city's organizational plan to include new areas.
-It is worth noting that there are beautiful gardens in the city that constitute a real outlet for the people of the city, such as Al-Basel Park and others.

-In addition to the new sea corniche, which gives the city a special charm.
-The city attracts many people from other Syrian governorates, Europe and Arab countries to spend time here and enjoy the charming sea view.
-In this unforgettable city, its individuality is clear and has its own character, as it is surrounded by mountains and forests that embrace the most beautiful landscapes of nature.